 8. USE A CHELSEA COLOR FILTER

-A synthetic blue spinel gem can be separated from aquamarine at once by holding the stone under a strong light source and looking at it through a Chelsea color filter.
-The blue synthetic spinel will show a bright orange or red, while a natural aquamarine stone will appear a distinct green since it effectively cuts out the deep red.
+You can differentiate a synthetic blue spinel from a real aquamarine by holding the stone under a strong light source and looking at it through a Chelsea color filter.
+The blue synthetic spinel will show a bright orange or red, while a real aquamarine stone will appear a distinct green since it effectively cuts out the deep red.

 9. CHECK THE PRICE

-Aquamarine stones are easily available, but they do still command a price.
-If the cost of aquamarine stones is extremely low, they are likely faux stones.
+Aquamarine stones are easily available but still command a reasonable price.
+If the cost of aquamarine is extremely low, they are likely faux stones.
 Conversely, if the price is too high, the seller may be trying to take advantage of you.
 So do your research to get a ballpark idea of what a fair price for aquamarine should be before purchasing.